 - Acquisitions are where the business acquires another business entity.
 Thereby, instantly increasing marketability and their customer base.

 - Diversification is where new features are added to existing offerings or new products/services are introduced to new markets.
-Diversification can be an offshoot of innovation or from an acquisition of a business entity.
+Diversification can be an offshoot of innovation or an acquisition of a business entity.

 To be successful, businesses must-